 We have records indicating the Old Norse pagans celebrated with four traditions:

-A Sacrifice (blot) - The pagans would sacrifice farm animals and display them in front of their homes so people knew what animals were being sacrificed for the gods.
+An Offering (blót) - A farm animal would be sacrificed and displayed in front of their home, so people knew what animals were being honoured for the gods.
 The blood of the animals would be sprinkled on alters, walls and participants using magical twigs.
-Following this the sacrifice would be cooked over the Hearth's fire and served to the hall.
+The sacrifice would be cooked over a hearth's fire and served to the hall.

 Feasting - There would be celebratory drinking of mead and feasting of the sacrificed animals.
-Cups would be raised in honor of gods and ancestors: Odin for victory and power, Niord and Freyja for peace and good season, and for departed friends and family buried in mounds.
+Cups would be raised in honour of gods and ancestors: Odin for victory and power, Niord and Freyja for peace and a good season, and for departed friends and family buried in mounds.

 Yule Oaths - Oaths sworn on this day were unbreakable by pagan law.
-You could promise anything you want, but there were heavy consequences if you broke it.
+You could promise anything you wanted, but there were heavy consequences if you broke it.
 In some cases breaking the ultimate oath could result in death.

-Yule Gifts - Not much is said about what was gifted back in the historical heathen days, but from the sagas we have evidence of people offering Yule gifts to merchants and friends.
+Yule Gifts - Not much is said about what was gifted back in the historical heathen days, but from the sagas, we have mention of people offering Yule gifts to merchants and friends.

 7. Yule in Sweden Today

 Now that we know Yule has a variety of dates for different reasons, this question is easier to answer.
-Culturally, everyone (Heathens, Christians and everyone else) gathers to feast and drink to folk tunes and exchange gifts around candles, evergreen trees, straw decoration and star-shaped lanterns.
+Culturally, everyone (Heathens, Christians and everyone else) gathers to feast and drink to folk tunes and exchange gifts around candles, evergreen trees, straw decorations and star-shaped lanterns.
 Below is what makes each category unique:

-Heathens following the old ways will celebrate Julblot by making a ritualistic sacrifice to their gods and ancestors and make oaths;
+Heathens following the old ways will celebrate Julfest/Jolót/Julzeit through ritualistic offerings to their gods and ancestors and making unbreakable oaths;

 Christians celebrating Yule will attend a Christ Mass; and,

 Most of Sweden will simply gather and celebrate December 24th as a cultural holiday